-1946 Laurette Taylor dies today.
-Her career spanned almost 40 years.
-Two of her more memorable performances were in Peg O' My Heart, created by her husband J. Hartley Manners; and Amanda Wingfield in The Glass Menagerie.
-1975 The Norman Conquests, a trilogy of three comedies, opens tonight at the Morosco Theatre.
-Alan Ayckbourn’s set of plays includes stars Ken Howard, Richard Benjamin, Paula Prentiss, and Estelle Parsons.
-The show will run for 76 performances.
-The trilogy will be revived on Broadway in 2009 and win the Tony Award for Best Revival of a Play.
+1975 The Norman Conquests, a trilogy of comedies by Alan Ayckbourn, opens at the Morosco Theatre.
+The cast includes Ken Howard, Richard Benjamin, Paula Prentiss, and Estelle Parsons.
+The trilogy is revived on Broadway in 2009 and wins the Tony Award for Best Revival of a Play.

 2000 Two-time Tony winner John Cullum stars in Wendy Wasserstein's latest, Old Money.
-The play opens tonight at Lincoln Center Theater's Mitzi E. Newhouse Theatre, under the direction of Mark Brokaw.
-Even before the first performance, Old Money had sold out tickets for its entire run through Jan.
-14, 2001.
+The play opens Off-Broadway at Lincoln Center Theater's Mitzi E. Newhouse Theater, under the direction of Mark Brokaw.
+Even before the first performance, Old Money sold out tickets for its entire run through January 14, 2001.

-2003 Al Pacino, Meryl Streep and Emma Thompson star in HBO's TV adaptation of Tony Kushner's Tony- and Pulitzer-winning Angels in America, which draws 4.2 million viewers, making it the year's top cable movie.
-It will also go on to win 11 Emmy Awards, the most ever for a single broadcast.
+2003 Al Pacino, Meryl Streep, and Emma Thompson star in HBO's TV adaptation of Tony Kushner's Tony and Pulitzer-winning Angels in America, which draws 4.2 million viewers, making it the year's top cable movie.
+It goes on to win 11 Emmy Awards, the most ever for a miniseries or made for television movie.

-2006 Tom Kitt, Amanda Green and David Lindsay-Abaire's musical High Fidelity, based on the Nick Hornby novel of the same name, opens on Broadway at the Imperial Theatre.
+2006 Tom Kitt, Amanda Green, and David Lindsay-Abaire's musical High Fidelity, based on the Nick Hornby novel of the same name, opens on Broadway at the Imperial Theatre.
 Will Chase stars as Rob, a record-store owner who—when things in his current relationship go sour—revisits his former relationships to find out where he went wrong.
-Failing to win over critics or audiences, the production closes after 13 performances.

 2008 The Olivier Award-winning Slava's Snowshow, already an Off-Broadway hit known for its climactic blizzard and its wordless clowns who roam a wintry landscape, opens at the Helen Hayes Theatre.
 The show features a cast of ten, including creator Slava Polunin.

 2010 King Lear, starring Derek Jacobi in the title role, opens at the Donmar Warehouse in London.
-Directed by Michael Grandage, the production will cross the Atlantic in April 2011 for a limited run at the Brooklyn Academy of Music.
+Directed by Michael Grandage, the production crosses the Atlantic in April 2011 for a limited run at the Brooklyn Academy of Music.